- Optimizing transportation in 13 municipalities.

 RATP Dev won the contract with its offer for a structured, prioritized transit system, extended timetables that more closely match local needs, and more extensive service throughout the region.
 In so doing, many promises and goals have been achieved.
 For example, the subsidiary Compagnie des Transports du Yonnais (CTY) enjoyed a 24% increase in ridership over the last three years of the contract.
 Total kilometers traveled was also limited, keeping costs down for local authorities.

 With such a successful start, in 2017 the local council voted to renew CTY's contract for seven more years.
 The new contract makes it possible to continue optimizing the transportation offer and maintain service throughout the region.
 The routes were closely analyzed in line with the local transit master plan.
 Some routes were revised, and on-demand transit was rolled out in some low-ridership areas.

 Other novel features have been gradually implemented throughout the system.
 A shuttle service was set up to Beaupuy, a high-traffic area, along with a regular route at rush hour.
-Fifty-two additional bus shelters were built.
-Part of the fleet was replaced with more environmentally friendly buses meeting the Euro 6 standard.
+Part of the fleet was replaced with more environmentally friendly buses meeting the Euro 6 standard and BioNGV.
 A completely electric, six-meter Bluebus now operates in the downtown area, while the eTPMR – a fully-electric minibus – was also trialed for passengers with disabilities.

 Accolades for our commitment

 In February 2017, the French Environment and Energy Management Agency (ADEME) and the association for the development of professional transportation education (AFT) awarded La Roche-sur-Yon and CTY the prize for best collaboration between a local authority and urban transit operator.
 The prize was handed out at the first "Trophées Objectif CO2" awards ceremony, organized in honor of the French Grenelle Environnement summit.